Air strikes hit Islamic State pocket as Syrian fighters press attack

 It has stepped up guerrilla attacks against the SDF, the militia said on Tuesday, with sleeper cells moving “on a daily basis”, the militia’s spokesman said.

+Iraqi Prime Minister Adel Abdul Mehdi said on Tuesday Iraq was carefully monitoring the situation across the border amid concern that fleeing IS militants could slip across it.

+“We are concerned because most of the remaining fighters there are Iraqi, and that they could try and infiltrate (Iraq),” he told his weekly news conference.
+Some Western officials believe IS leader al-Baghdadi may still be hiding in Iraq.

-Reporting by Rodi Said with additional reporting by Phil Stewart; Writing by Tom Perry and Angus McDowall; Editing by Peter Graff/Mark Heinrich
+Reporting by Rodi Said with additional reporting by Phil Stewart and Raya Jalabi; Writing by Tom Perry and Angus McDowall; Editing by Mark Heinrich